shuangzsy/Splitsmart/README.md

 # Futures

-Current features
+## Current features
-User auth
+* User auth
+* Demo user
-Add expenses and split evenly
+* Add expenses and split evenly
-All expenses
+* All expenses

-Future features
+## Future features
-add mutiple user in a expense
+* add mutiple user in a expense
-have mutiple split options
+* have mutiple split options
-have activity page for the user activites
+* have activity page for the user activites